Rule of the Road No. 10: Truck accident lawyer says get medically impaired truck drivers off our roads

 Under the current interpretation.
 John was not required to undergo another physical before driving.
 His employer had the obligation to require him to perform another examination, but only if the employer determined that he was medically unqualified.
 So essentially, within the time that John is in the office to get dispatched, someone within the company is obligated to make a determination of a driver’s medical qualification.

 In other words, any doubt or uncertainty as to whether someone can drive or not must be resolved by the trucking company before putting a driver behind the wheel.
 It is a rule that myself, and many other experienced truck litigation attorneys call the “better safe than sorry” rule.

 – Steven M. Gursten is a partner of Michigan Auto Law.
 He is past president of the American Association for Justice Truck Litigation Group, and has received the top reported trial verdict in Michigan for truck accidents.
 Last year, Steve was named a Michigan Lawyers Weekly Leader in the Law for his efforts in promoting truck safety in Michigan.

 – Photo courtesy of Creative Commons, by trekkyandy

 Previous blogs from “Rules of the Road Every Truck Accident Lawyer Needs to Know” series:

 Michigan Auto Law exclusively handles car accident, truck accident and motorcycle accident cases throughout the entire state of Michigan.
-We have offices in Southfield, Sterling Heights, Ann Arbor, Grand Rapids and Detroit to better serve you.
+We have offices in Farmington Hills, Sterling Heights, Ann Arbor, Grand Rapids and Detroit to better serve you.
 Call (800) 777-0028 for a free consultation from one of our expert attorneys